billsix/cprogrammingbook/doc/06-Structs.rst

 Summary
 -------

 You now understand structures and unions.
-Bitfields and enumeration types really are not very important and you could manage quite well without them.
+Bit-fields and enumeration types really are not very important and you could manage quite well without them.